raiden-network/raiden/docs/red_eyes_mainnet_tutorial.rst

 ==============================
 The first thing we need to do is to join a token network.
 In this case we want to join the Raiden token (`RDN <https://etherscan.io/token/0x255aa6df07540cb5d3d297f0d0d4d84cb52bc8e6>`_) network.

-*Note*: 1 RDN == 2**18 Rai.
-For the sake of readability and simplicity all token values in this tutorial are denominated in Rai and not RDN.
+*Note*: 1 RDN == 2**18 Rei.
+For the sake of readability and simplicity all token values in this tutorial are denominated in Rei and not RDN.

 In order to do so, we need the address of the token and the initial amount of tokens that we want to join the network with::